MHickey2/First_Project/TEST.md

   - Contrast Checker  <a name="contrastchecker"></a>

   Using [https://color.a11y.com/](https://color.a11y.com/) I checked the site for any contrast issues and there were some issues with my introductory text and buttons on my information panels on the index page, so I used the colour contrast checker to test new colours that would not cause any issues, I then made the changes in my css files and tested again, and on revision all the pages passed their tests.
+Las minute contrast fix solved the last issue with the site.
 See images Below.

 <br/>
   <p align ="center">